-National Drama Theatre, Tashkent
+National Academic Drama Theater of Uzbekistan, Tashkent

 There are 540 seats in this theatre's auditorium.
 Tickets can be purchased in advance or directly before the beginning of a play.
 Performances staged in this theatre are all in Uzbek.
 Those spectators who do not speak Uzbek will be interested in the musical Choreographic performance "Oh, woman", staged on the basis of the legends and songs of Uzbek folklore.